rajvipulraj401/React/React_notes/Hooks/1-useState/Mastering useState/readme.md

 ```
 ### We see the result `gender property is not being added in the object and why is that ???

-**Reason:** `useState` does not update the state immediately.
-It updates the state asynchronously behind the scenes, so we cannot immediately check for the updated value.
+**Reason:** `useState` does not update the state immediately. <u>It updates the state asynchronously behind the scenes, so we cannot immediately check for the updated value.</u>

-### `Even if we put async function we will still not get the property in the object. (updation has been done but we are not seeing it immediately `
+#### `Even if we put async function we will still not get the property in the object. (updation has been done but we are not seeing it immediately `

-### **Note:** The setter function updates the state asynchronously, so we cannot check the updated value immediately in the next line of code.
+##### **Note:** The setter function updates the state asynchronously, so we cannot check the updated value immediately in the next line of code.
 To check for updates, we use `useEffect`.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # `useState Arrays []----------`